Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 AcreTrader buys farmland to lease to farmers.
 Each parcel goes into a unique LLC, and as an investor you buy shares in that LLC, making you a direct owner of the property.
 Each share equals one-tenth of an acre.

 You collect annual dividends in the 3-5% range, and when AcreTrader sells the property after five or ten years, you of course get a proportional payout on the appreciation.
-AcreTrader aims for an internal rate of return (IRR) of at least 7-9%, but claims that the historical IRR on farmland is 12%.
+AcreTrader aims for an IRR of at least 7-9%, but claims that the historical IRR on farmland is 12%.

 The minimum investment varies based on the price per acre of the parcels AcreTrader buys.
 AcreTrader typically requires you to buy at least one to four acres.
 Expect a minimum investment in the $10,000 – $25,000 range.